JoaoLobo94/CuncurrentParser/readme.md

 ### .env file

 You need a .env file for the application to get it's env variables.
-You can simply rename the `.env.sample` you have out of the box functionality
+You can simply rename the `.env.sample` you have out of for the box functionality

 ------------
 ### Setup
 1. Install docker, and start it.
 Get started at [Docker](http://https://www.docker.com/products/docker-desktop "Docker")
-2. There is a make file with all the other commands you need.
+2. There is a make file with all the commands you need.
 Run the following to have the app completly setup.
 ```
 make install_golang_migrate
 make ulimit